sveiae/website/_posts/2021-03-27-network-monitoring-tests.md

 **Tests**
 We'll be testing basic aspects of our controls by:
 * Sending command-and-control traffic to a server we control on the Internet.
+* Sending a shell to a server we control on the Internet.
 * Sending exploit kit traffic to a server we control on the Internet.

 ![test all the security things](/assets/images/2021-03-08/test-all-the-things.png){:class="img-responsive"}